 Let One Egg Reach Maturity

-A reflection in the window, a silhouette, a table lamp and a garden in the early morning that was the setting which caught my eye, a reflective mood for my first photograph, a good start.
+A reflection in the window, a silhouette, a table lamp, and a garden in the early morning was the setting that caught my eye, a reflective mood for my first photograph, a good start.

-Blue was the colour for today, it turns out the Morning Glory vine flowering in the garden was my other inspiration, farmers hate them and in Vietnam they’re revered, there the plant is a valuable culinary ingredient used in delicious dishes and, I attended a cooking class at the Morning Glory Cooking School.
+Blue was the colour for today.
+It turns out the Morning Glory vine flowering in the garden was my other inspiration.
+Farmers hate them, and in Vietnam they’re revered; there, the plant is a valuable culinary ingredient used in delicious dishes.
+I attended a cooking class at the Morning Glory Cooking School.

-The Brandwacht Mountain range has to be photographed between 10h30 and 11h00 when the light is just right, it improves as the sun cools during autumn and winter, today we have clouds.
+The Brandwacht Mountain range should be photographed between 10h30 and 11h00, when the light is just right, especially as it improves during autumn and winter; today, clouds add a moody touch.

-Fear is our biggest stumbling block and Self Portraiture must be the most intimidating.
-I just did it in remembrance of Vietnam, Morning Glories and Blue, I deliberately made it slightly soft too.
+Fear is our biggest stumbling block, and self-portraiture can be intimidating.
+I did mine in remembrance of Vietnam, Morning Glories, and Blue, deliberately making it slightly soft to ease the process.

 My 11th Day of creativity was daunting but fun.